 - Group mystery parties can be arranged for groups of 14 to 21 guests, subject to availability of the inn and the theater group for the specific date requested.
 Groups can choose whichever plot they wish from our list below.
 We will allocate specific rooms based on the number in the group.
 Cottages are not included.

 - One-night group mystery package includes overnight stay, dinner, and breakfast.
 Group must book a minimum of 8 guest rooms.
-Group rate is $279 per room (two guests) for any weeknight, and $289 for Friday nights.
-Single night Saturdays are $299 and are available only in January, March, April, June and December.
+Group rate is $299 per room (two guests) Sunday to Friday nights, and $329 for Saturday.
+Single night Saturdays are available only in January, March, April, June and December.
 For all other months, Saturdays are only available as part of a two-night stay.

 - For group bookings, a 50% non-refundable deposit is due three months ahead of the mystery date, or at time of reservation if it is made less than three months in advance.
 Remaining balance is due 30 days before the mystery.